sharadKhan/test/docs/process.md

   Implement incremental builds where only the changed components are rebuilt.
 - **Optimized Scripts** \
   Ensure  build and deployment scripts are optimized for performance.
+- **Containerization** \
+  Use containers to ensure a consistent environment and reduce setup time.
+Docker can be used to create images with all necessary dependencies.

 ### Steps